21 London Quotes to Inspire You to Book That Ticket

 This was the hour when he found London most lovable; the working day over, her pub windows were warm and jewel-like, her streets thrummed with life, and the indefatigable permanence of her aged buildings, softened by the street lights, seemed strangely reassuring. – Robert Galbraith (J.K.
 Rowling)

 My final London quote is my absolute favorite; when I first read this quote in The Cuckoo’s Calling I felt it perfectly captured the magic I fell in love with when I visited.
 So if you find yourself out around sunset, looking for a pub to tuck into, remember the timeless, ageless beauty around you and be grateful you finally booked that London trip!

-Do you have a favorite London quote?
+Do you have a favorite of the London quotes on this list, or know of one I didn’t include that I should add?
 I’d love to hear it in the comments!